Th3J0kr/jtb_investigator/README.md

 `5`: Do a whois lookup and store import information to investigation report

+`6`:  Get ASN information on the target host.

+`7`: Check if hostname is in SPAMHAUS DBL, SPAMHAUS ZEN or SURBL

-`6`: Let the Investigator collect as much information for you as possible (Runs all modules against what it has)
+`8`: Let the Investigator collect as much information for you as possible (Runs all modules against what it has)

+`95`: Convert time from UTC to Local Time (Useful for splunk searches if alert is in UTC)

 `96`: Export the report to a file.
 Currently support CSV, JSON, and txt.
 Saved to `reports/<csv/txt>/<hostname/ip>_report.<file type>`